 Even if you've got a relatively old boiler - our combi has an analogue 24-hour wheel with on/off switches, it looks well retro - it shouldn't be a problem.
 If you've got concerns about your boiler's compatibility then take a look at Nest's own installation page which will assist with compatibility.
 The Heat Link box is wired in to bypass existing timers, like a clever technological parasite, and accepts the mains power available from the boiler without the need to go digging holes or adding new electrical wiring into the walls.

-For us the Nest 3.0 install was interesting because swapping out from Nest 2.0 meant the new Heat Link box could use the existing wired connections to the boiler.
+For us, the Nest 3.0 install was interesting because swapping out from Nest 2.0 meant the new Heat Link box could use the existing wired connections to the boiler.
 It was, therefore, a super-fast update taking only about 15-minutes to install.
 Our earlier Nest 2.0 install from scratch was a longer process of about an hour given the more considerable amount of work that had to be done, so you'll need to allot that amount of time for a brand new install.

 If the network goes down then so too does the ability to remote control via the app and, of course, to relay information to your boiler.
 No need to panic, though: a physical button on the Heat Link box can be pressed-and-held to override the heating and pop it on for a manual boost of heat.

-The Nest phone app is our preferred way of controlling heat, but using the thermostat itself doesn't disappoint: its single circular face acts as a button, while the metal exterior rotates infinitely to cycle through settings and, importantly, the current desired temperature.
+The Nest phone app is our preferred way of controlling heat, but you can also use voice control with an Amazon Alexa or Google Assistant-compatible device, and using the thermostat itself doesn't disappoint either: its single circular face acts as a button, while the metal exterior rotates infinitely to cycle through settings and, importantly, the current desired temperature.

 The Thermostat includes sensors to monitor temperature and humidity where it has been set-up - so that's something to keep in mind.
 If, for example, it's installed in a small room that retains heat better than other larger rooms in the house then it will assume its temperature reading represents that of the whole house.

 As the thermostat operates as a feedback system it won't keep on heating once the desired temperature has been reached to conserve energy.
 That's far better than just lobbing the heating on for two hours at any given time.
 If the temperature drops half a degree below your optimum setting then Nest will ensure it kicks back in again.

 Unfortunately Nest has no way to individually control multiple zones or rooms in your home, because it's not positioned at multiple radiator points like, say, Honeywell Evohome can be.
 However, Nest can be connected to multiple boilers if you have more than one in your home (read mansion), and the system can handle two separate homes at once.
 So if you already have a zoned heating system then you'll need a Nest Learning Thermostat for each of those zones, all of which can be controllable from within the one app.